Package 'slca'

 loglikelihood

-the loglikelihood of the estimated model.
+the loglikelihood value of the estimated model.

 control